Pine Leaf Boys

 The Pine Leaf Boys is an American Cajun and Creole band from South Louisiana, United States.
-Members include Wilson Savoy (accordion, fiddle, vocals), Courtney Granger (fiddle, accordion, vocals), Drew Simon (drums and vocals), Jean Bertrand (guitars), and Thomas David (bass).
+Members include Wilson Savoy (accordion, piano, vocals), Chris Segura (fiddle, vocals), Drew Simon (drums and vocals), Jean Bertrand (guitars), and Thomas David (bass).

 Career

 The band is known for playing traditional Cajun and Creole music from Southwest Louisiana, inspired by bands dating from the 1920s such as Amédé Ardoin to modern bands such as the Mamou Playboys, Jason Frey, Paul Daigle and Cajun Gold all the way up to Wayne Toups.

 The Pine Leaf Boys are an "international Cajun band," performing many shows each year in Europe.
 The Pine Leaf Boys were invited on a U.S. State Department Tour in 2009 to the Middle East, playing music in Saudi Arabia, the UAE, and Jerusalem.
 The band has been nominated for three Grammy Awards.
 Wilson Savoy, Courtney Granger, and former member Cedric Watson appeared in season 1 episode 7 of the HBO series Treme in 2010.

-Courtney Granger passed away on 18 September 2021 from a suspected blood clot related to diabetes complications.
+Courtney Granger died on 18 September 2021 from a suspected blood clot related to diabetes complications.